Constants

 Sometimes it may be desirable to use a common constant value for re-use throughout a program which

-is not a decision variable to be solved.
-These may be declared in Pint using the const
+is not a parameter to be solved or variable to be computed.
+These may be declared in Pint using the

 keyword.